 What can you hand feed to a horse?

-What you actually feed a horse is up to you, some horses prefer things such as apples, watermelons, and even carrots while others prefer sweet treats such as mint candies or sugar lumps, although if you’re going to feed these to your horse you might want to think about brushing their teeth too.
+What you actually feed a horse is up to you, some horses prefer things such as apples, watermelons, and even pumpkins while others prefer sweet treats such as mint candies or sugar lumps, although if you’re going to feed these to your horse you might want to think about brushing their teeth too.
 If you’re not sure what is okay to feed a horse and what isn’t then you might find these two articles helpful: